 So before we tell you all about forest bathing and how you can start doing it - plug in some headphones, hit play, and enjoy a moment to be mindful.
 Take some deep breaths and immerse yourself in our virtual forests...

 First things first: what is forest bathing and what are the benefits?

 In Japan, it’s widely believed that the practice of shinrin-yoku – which literally translates as ‘forest bathing’ – can benefit both body and soul.
 As well as boosting immune systems and aiding sleep, some people are confident it even has the power to counter not only depression, anxiety, and stress but also illnesses including cancers and strokes.

 Here in the UK, many people already love nothing more than a relaxing stroll in nature.
 The practice of forest bathing is all about bringing mindfulness into it.
 Finding relaxation and a sense of security.
 Let's take some tips from Japan and get started...

 Don’t be fooled by the name – there’s absolutely no need to bring a towel when you go forest bathing.
 Forestry England has great tips for beginners.
-It really is as simple as getting outdoors, and calmly observing the nature around you.
+It really is as simple as getting outdoors, calmly observing the nature around you and following these steps:

 All it takes is giving yourself some time to be outside, with the trees, fresh air, and wonderful birdsong of a forest all around you.
 Then you’ll hopefully be able to notice the benefits that the studies have shown.